 Workplace Early Childhood Education and Care Service in Parkville

-FROEBEL has been appointed as provider for the new workplace Early Childhood Education and Care Service at the Walter and Eliza Hall Institute for Medical Research (Institute) in Melbourne (Parkville), set to open on 3 July 2018.
+FROEBEL has been appointed as provider for the new workplace Early Childhood Education and Care Service at the Walter and Eliza Hall Institute of Medical Research (Institute) in Melbourne (Parkville), set to open on 3 July 2018.

 The service is going to provide 100 places for children from approx. 3 months to 5 years of age, with an integrated Kindergarten Program from 2019.